TheDuccinator/ffcombine/README.md

 # ffcombine
 A crappy batch script that uses a text file based system.
+(Windows only)
 ![Alt text](/screenshot.png?raw=true "Screenshot of ffcombine")

 # Dependencies